areenberg/RelSys/README.md

 1. How does it work
 2. Getting started
+3. Further details
-3. How to cite
+4. How to cite
-4. Licence
+5. Licence

 # How does it work